Geometry of particle emission in UrQMD Ar+Sc collisions at SPS energies: Analysis details

 \subsection{UrQMD}

 The UrQMD event generator is a microscopic transport model widely used to simulate heavy-ion collisions over a broad range of energies.
 The model is well suited to be applied in the 2-160\textit{A} GeV beam energy region, in line with the energy range available at the NA61/SHINE experiment~\cite{Abgrall:2014xwa}.
 We employ the UrQMD model (v3.4) in cascade mode as the main event generator.
-For this study, UrQMD was slightly altered to include the decay of $\eta$ mesons, based on the work detailed in~\cite{Uzhinsky:2013ata}, in order to improve the connection to real data.
+For this study, UrQMD was slightly altered to include the decay of $\eta$ mesons, based on the work detailed in~\cite{Uzhinsky:2013ata}, in order to improve the connection to real data, as the $\eta$ meson is the only one among the variety of particles produced in UrQMD that may have an influence on the source distribution, see Fig. 1 of Ref~\cite{Kincses:2025izu}.
 However, this only affects the strength of the extracted source.

 Simulations were performed for beam momenta of 13–150\textit{A} GeV/$c$ in the $^{40}$Ar+$^{45}$Sc collision system, corresponding to center of mass energies per nucleon pair of $\sqrt{s_\text{NN}} \approx $ 5-17 GeV.
 For each energy, 10,000 events were generated in the 0-10\% centrality range with time evolution duration set to 10,000 fm/\textit{c}.
 To align with the experimental analyses, centrality selection was defined by assessing the total energy in the kinematical range of the Projectile Spectator Detector (PSD) used for centrality selection in the NA61/SHINE experiment, detailed in~\cite{Abgrall:2014xwa}.
 Events with the smallest amount of PSD-range energy ($E_{\rm PSD}$) can be considered most central.
 The $E_{\rm PSD}$ limit for 0-10\% centrality range was then determined based on Minimum Bias UrQMD simulations.